LeBihanLeo/SupervisionControlDanang/README.md

 docker-compose up
 ```
 ## Setup influxdb
 When you docker compose up for the first time, influxdb will not be completely setup.
-You will need to add the Openhab bucket to store data from Openhab.
-To setup it first run "docker compose up", then when influxdb is launched run the following script "influxdb/init-influxdb.sh"
+You will need to add the `openhab` bucket to store data from Openhab.

+To setup it do the following :

+- first run the project (see [usage](#usage))
+- when influxdb has started
+- run the following script in Git Bash or WSL : `influxdb/init-influxdb.sh`